The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 55 mins), Manchester Victoria (approx. 40 mins) or Manchester Oxford Road (approx. 50 mins).
+Train from Manchester Piccadilly to Liverpool (approx. 45 mins), Manchester Victoria to Liverpool (approx. 40 mins) or Manchester Oxford Road to Liverpool (approx. 45 mins).

 Why go?